 Churches usually hold these every few years, but there is no set rule.
 Some churches have stand-alone committees that plan them.
 But your finance committee may be suitable for taking up the task.

 Events are a great way to generate church revenue and for attendees to have a good time.
-These can be anything from festivals to themed events.
+These can be anything from festivals to themed religious events.
 It could be as simple as a barbecue or seafood boil that parishioners help put on themselves.

 Hold a ticketed dinner or a church-wide cookoff.
 Charge admission for guests and fees for those who wish to compete.
 You could even use some of the proceeds to fund a prize for the winners.